linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Because interest-rate risk and reinvestment risk offset each other, is it possible to select a bond or bond portfolio that will lock in the yield at the time of purchase regardless of interest-rate changes in the future?
 That is, is it possible to immunize the bond or bond portfolio against interest-rate changes?
 Fortunately, under certain circumstances, it is.
 This can be accomplished by constructing a portfolio so that its Macaulay duration is equal to the length of the investment horizon.
 Thus a portfolio manager with an investment horizon of 5 years who wants to lock in a return over that time period should select a portfolio with a Macaulay duration of 5 years.
 This is demonstrated using an example.

-Suppose that a portfolio manager knows that a liability of  $17,183,033 must be paid in 5.5 years.
+Suppose that a portfolio manager knows that a liability of  \$17,183,033 must be paid in 5.5 years.
 Also suppose that interest rates are currently \(12.5\%$  on a bond-equivalent basis.
-The present value of the \)17,183,033 liability 5.5 years from now assuming interest can be earned at a rate of  $6.25\%$  per 6-month period is  $8,820,262.
-Thus, if the portfolio manager invested$ 8,820,262 at the current rate of  $6.25\%$  per 6-month period for the next eleven 6-month periods, the accumulated value would be sufficient to satisfy the liability.
+The present value of the \)17,183,033 liability 5.5 years from now assuming interest can be earned at a rate of  $6.25\%$  per 6-month period is  \$8,820,262.
+Thus, if the portfolio manager invested\$ 8,820,262 at the current rate of  $6.25\%$  per 6-month period for the next eleven 6-month periods, the accumulated value would be sufficient to satisfy the liability.

-Suppose that the portfolio manager buys  $8,820,262 par value of a bond selling at par with a \(12.5\%$  yield to maturity that matures in 5.5 years.
+Suppose that the portfolio manager buys  \$8,820,262 par value of a bond selling at par with a \(12.5\%$  yield to maturity that matures in 5.5 years.
 The Macaulay duration for this bond is 4.14 years, which is shorter than the length of the investment horizon.
 Will the portfolio manager be assured of realizing the target yield of  $12.5\%$  or, equivalently, a target accumulated value of \)17,183,033?
 As we

 explained in Chapter 6, the portfolio manager will realize a  $12.5\%$  yield only if the coupon interest payments can be reinvested at  $6.25\%$  every 6 months.
 That is, the accumulated value will depend on the reinvestment rate.